mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/pbessolve.rst

 to create the PBES is passed as an argument to pbessolve with the option `--file`.
 It is needed to construct the counter example.

+If the instantiation of the PBES takes too much time or is too large to fit in main memory an alternative solving technique that uses symbolic representations based on decision diagrams can be utilised, which is implemented in the tool :ref:`tool-pbessolvesymbolic`.

 Similarly it can be done starting from an LTS instead of an LPS::

    mcrl22lps abp.mcrl2 abp.lps